Pictish Trail - RESCHEDULED

 Born out of a compulsion to make infectious, melody driven music from a treasure trove of secret sounds, Pictish Trail’s spectral songs are filtered through a sun-warped pop lens, where heart-pumping guitar shriek-outs collide with sampled gurgles and fractured lyrics figure-skate over sine- waves of glacial synth.

-Following the release of a deluxe edition of Future Echoes by esteemed London taste makers, Fire Records, in 2018, Pictish is currently working on brand new material due for release in 2019.
+Following the release of a deluxe edition of Future Echoes by esteemed London tastemakers, Fire Records, in 2018.
+Out now is PT’s EP, ‘Dream Wall’ with remixes from the ‘Thumb World’ sessions.

 ‘Through electro beats, samples and soaring choruses, Lynch’s voice is consistent, strong and always beautiful.’ – The Quietus

 One of the most exciting new bands in Scotland, Glasgow indie-rock group Savage Mansion will be joining Lost Map label mate Pictish Trail as main support for the March/April tour.

 Formed in 2016 the band quickly drew attention for high energy live shows and Craig’s melodic and eloquent slices of guitar rock.
 Since the release of their 2019 debut album ‘Revision Ballads’, Savage Mansion, the child of singer-songwriter and guitarist Craig Angus, have drawn comparisons from the Velvet Underground’s no-fi swagger to Pavement’s easy sing-speak vocals and R.E.M.’s shimmering guitar tones.